 The foundation of Maple Counseling's treatment philosophy is depth-oriented work, which includes brief and longer-term approaches with the aim to address and improve a client’s current life functioning.
-All interns are trained in a variety of contemporary and psychodynamic modalities of treatment.
+All trainees are trained in a variety of contemporary and psychodynamic modalities of treatment.
 They also receive diverse client and clinical experiences with extensive supervision and training.
 Offsite experiences are also available in schools and at partnering community-based agencies.

 Application form and instructions are at the bottom of this page.

 Internships at Maple Counseling require a one-year minimum commitment.
 Our MSW, MFT and PCC training programs are 18 to 20 hours per week.
-The Doctoral Training Program is full or half time.

 Trainee applicants must be enrolled in an accredited graduate program, in good standing.
 AMFT, APCC and ACSW Associates must be registered with the Board of Behavioral Sciences.
-Predoctoral psychology students are eligible for application after completion of a one-year practicum experience, and must be enrolled in an accredited program.

 Each of our internship programs - Adult, Adolescent and Child & Family - begin a training cohort in August.
 We also begin Adult Program training cohorts in January and June.
 Applications are accepted between January and March for the June and August cohorts.
 Applications for the January cohort are accepted in the fall.
 All completed applications are reviewed and candidates may then be invited to interview.